-HE215 Aug 3:0

-Nuclear and Particle Physics
+HE215 Aug 3:0 Nuclear and Particle Physics

+Department: Centre for High Energy Physics

+Course Outcomes:

 The students are introduced to the basic tenants of nuclear physics and particle physics.
 The students should be well versed by the end of the course by the basic building blocks of nature and the four fundamental interactions.